toulbar2/toulbar2/README.md

 ## Authors

-toulbar2 was originally developped by Toulouse (INRA MIAT) and Barcelona (UPC, IIIA-CSIC) teams, hence the name of the solver.
+toulbar2 was originally developped by Toulouse (INRAE MIAT) and Barcelona (UPC, IIIA-CSIC) teams, hence the name of the solver.

 Additional contributions by:
 * Caen University, France (GREYC) and University of Oran, Algeria for (parallel) variable neighborhood search methods